AcademySoftwareFoundation/tac/tools/web_conferencing_zoom.md

 * TOC
 {:toc}

-These guidelines are meant to help Academy Software Foundation community members manage their meetings using web conferencing tools provided by the Academy Software Foundation.
+These guidelines are meant to help {{ site.foundation_name }} community members manage their meetings using web conferencing tools provided by the {{ site.foundation_name }}.

 ## Setting up your meeting